mr-kotik/inGOing/API.md

 - For legitimate security research
 - With proper authorization and documentation

-Any use of this API for unauthorized system access or malicious purposes is:
-- Strictly prohibited
-- Potentially illegal
-- NOT endorsed by the author
-- Subject to legal consequences

 USE THIS INFORMATION RESPONSIBLY AND LEGALLY.

 ## Network Protocol